uswds/uswds-proposals/decisions/0003-use-a-monorepo.md

-# NUMBER TK.
-USWSD Elments will not be a monorepo
+# 3. USWSD Elments will not be a monorepo

 | Date | Status |
 | ---- | ------ |